K-State Online powered by Canvas

 What's New in Canvas

-In the latest production release, instructor-specific feature enhancements were made for managing quizzes and course activity.
-To see all the new features and fixed bugs, view the complete November Release Notes.
+In the latest production release Differentiated Assignments was added as a new feature, and Files has been redesigned.
+To see all the new features and fixed bugs, view the complete December Release Notes.

 Recent Canvas Features Highlights